bazooka-ci/bazooka/docs/home/build_configuration.md

         - B=testb1
 ```

-Matrix allows you to manage your [permutations](../home/permutations) easily.
-Currently only `exclude` parameter is supported

 More details on the [permutation page](../home/permutations)

 ### Services

+Services allow you to have the ability to use external services within your build environment, such as databases...

 ```yaml
 services:
   - mongodb
 ```

-Services allow you to have the ability to use external services within your build environment, such as databases...

 More details on the [services page](../home/services)